Discipline is scary. Even the word is scary. It evokes visions in my mind of being shouted at, spanked as a child, and hurt feelings.

 - If they have a tantrum: See my complete tantrum guide.

 - Use Reasoning: Away from the incident.

-HOW TO DISCIPLINE YOUR 3 YEAR OLD STEP BY STEP
+HOW TO DISCIPLINE YOUR 3 YEAR OLD THE EASY WAY – STEP BY STEP

 Effective discipline is discipline applied with a mutual respect and trust.
 Applied in a firm, fair and consistent way.MacMillan et al.

-In this section, I will give you an in-depth guide of exactly how I discipline my 3 year olds (Twins!).
+In this section, I will give you an in-depth guide of exactly how I discipline my 3-year-olds.
 All my methods are from evidence-based research (See the references) and I think, from my experience, it is the best way for you to discipline your child too.

-1. Plan your approach: By reading this in-depth guide, you have already started the process.
-You need to plan the way you will handle discipline in your home with all your family.
-What I did was gather everyone around the table and all decide on rules that everyone should follow around the house, together.
+1. PLAN YOUR APPROACH: You need to plan the way you will handle discipline in your home with all your family.
+What we did was gather everyone around the table and all decide on rules that everyone should follow around the house, together.
 Some examples of our rules were: